Owlzy/OWL.Examples/README.md

 # OWL.Examples

-A collection of samples showing potential ways to implement common game patterns using a scene graph in MonoGame
+A collection of samples showing potential ways to implement common game patterns using a scene graph in MonoGame.

 See [OWL](https://github.com/Owlzy/OWL).